emicklei/zazkia/dashboard/help.md

 #### Initial transport behavior
 The transport part of a route configuration can be used to setup the initial behavior of a new connection pair (called link).
+If not specified then use the default transport (see below).
-Using a REST api, the transport behavior can be changed on a per-link basis.
+Using a REST api, the transport behavior can be changed on a per-link basis (see Swagger tab in the dashboard).

 Full **zazkia-routes.json** example